Welfare Reform Research, Evaluations and National Studies

 Applicant Eligibility

-Grants and cooperative agreements may be made to or with governmental entities, colleges, universities, nonprofit and for-profit organizations (if fee is waived), and faith- and community-based organizations.
-Grants or cooperative agreements cannot be made directly to individuals or sole proprietorships.
+Grant awards and cooperative agreements may be made to or with governmental entities, colleges, universities, nonprofit and for-profit organizations (if fee is waived), and faith- and community-based organizations.
+Grant awards or cooperative agreements cannot be made directly to individuals or sole proprietorships.
+Faith-based and community organizations that meet the eligibility requirements are eligible to receive awards.

 Beneficiary Eligibility